 The amount of water we need to drink each day varies depending on a number of factors, such as our age, activity level, and climate.
-However, a general rule of thumb is to drink eight 8-ounce glasses of water per day.
+However, a general rule of thumb is to drink 8-ounce glasses of water per day.

 If you are exercising or if you live in a hot climate, you may need to drink more water.
 It is also important to drink more water if you are pregnant or breastfeeding.

 If you are not drinking enough water, you may become dehydrated.
 Some of the signs of dehydration include:

 If you experience any of these signs, it is important to drink water or other fluids immediately.